-I am a Licensed Professional Counselor whose training has been focused primarily in Marital and Family Therapy.
+I am a Licensed Professional Counselor as well as a Licensed Marriage and Family Therapist whose training has been focused primarily in Family Systems Theory.
 I am trained to work with individuals (adults as well as children), couples and families.
-My office is located just outside of Northwest Philadelphia in Jenkintown, PA and is easily accessible via public transportation.

-With 8+ years of training and experience as a marriage and family therapist and as a graduate of La Salle University, specializing in family systems, I have worked with a broad range of clients.
-Among my areas of expertise are grief, depression, anxiety, trauma and attachment issues, especially as experienced by and with African Americans.
-I also work with couples providing pre-marital as well as marital and relationship counseling.
+With 13+ years of training and experience working in the mental health field and as a graduate of La Salle University, I have worked with a broad range of clients.
+Among my areas of expertise are Family systems, stress, depression, anxiety, trauma and attachment issues, especially as experienced by and with African Americans.

-I am an interactive, solution-focused therapist.
+I am an interactive, Solution-Focused therapist.
 My therapeutic approach is to provide support and practical feedback to assist clients with effectively addressing their personal life challenges.
-I integrate complementary methodologies and techniques to offer a highly personalized approach tailored to each client’s situation.
-It is with compassion and understanding that I work with each individual/couple/family to help them build on their strengths and attain the personal growth they are committed to accomplishing.
+I integrate complementary methodologies and techniques to offer a personalized approach tailored to each client’s situation.
+It is with compassion and understanding that I work with each individual/couple/family to help them build on their strengths and attain the personal growth they are committed to achieving.

 2006 – 2011

 Activities and Societies: Member of Psi Chi -The National Honor Society in Psychology

 LaSalle University Bachelor of Science Degree, Business Administration-Accounting

 Licensed Professional Counselor-Commonwealth of PA Exp.02/2025

 Licensed Marriage and Family Therapist-Commonwealth of PA Exp.02/2025